Alliedium/awesome-devops/06_oct_2022_network_part_4_1/practice_part4_1.md

 4. In a browser navigate to `https://aws.amazon.com/ru/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all` and create new AWS account

-5. Log in amason using `root user`
+5. Log in Amazon using `root user`

 6. Go to IAM page, edit `Account Alias` and create `admin user`